The Lower Mainland Real Estate Market Reports, Forecasts and Trends

 Vancouver Area Dec 7, 2018 (2-week update)

-Currently, the Condo Market continues to present a Cool Market with 63% of the Greater Vancouver (Lower Mainland) now decreasing.
-At the same time, 86% of the Townhouse Markets are decreasing.
-(24 out of 28 Markets).
-Both Markets indicate a Buyer's "Taking a Rain check" behavior for the last 2 quarters.
-We are still forecasting a Buyers Market in all Condo/Townhouse Markets for the foreseeable future.
+Currently, the Condo Market continues to present a Cool Market with 87% of the Greater Vancouver (Lower Mainland) now decreasing.
+At the same time, 89% of Townhouse Markets are decreasing.
+(25 out of 28 Markets).
+We are still forecasting a Buyer’s Market in all Condo/Townhouse Markets for the foreseeable future.
 We analyze and provide 97 individual City's Home Price Indexes to supply you the MOST ACCURATE Market Trends every 2 weeks.
 Please contact us for your own Market Value Update with an in-depth Analysis and Forecast in your Local Market Area and more specifically - Your Neighborhood.

 Fraser Valley & Chilliwack Dec 7, 2018 (2-week update)

-Current: Fraser Valley and the Chilliwack areas over all are in a Stable Market averaging a 10.8 %SOLD rate.
+Current: Fraser Valley and the Chilliwack areas overall are in a Stable Market averaging a 13.1 %SOLD rate.
 See each city link for the full details

 by Vancouver Market Reports.